Receive messages (webhook)

 # Enable webhook redelivery

-The webhook redelivery feature does not guarantee reliable redelivery of webhooks.
-In addition, if the number of webhook redeliveries increases significantly in a short period of time and it is determined that it will affect the operation of the LINE Platform, the webhook redelivery setting may be forcibly disabled.
+Be aware that webhook redelivery doesn't guarantee that webhooks will be reliably delivered.
+In addition, if the number of webhook redeliveries suddenly increases and is determined to affect the operation of the LINE Platform, webhook redelivery may be forced to be disabled.

 # Check error statistics for sending webhooks